-"You have 46 Hours in order to make the payment" is a scam email.
-It uses the sextortion scam model, by which scammers claim that they have obtained compromising material of the user (i.e. evidence of their sexual activity) and threaten to publicize it, should a certain sum not be paid.
-It must be emphasized that all the claims this letter makes are false, therefore such emails should be ignored.
+"You have 46 Hours to make the payment" is a scam email.
+It uses the sextortion scam model, by which scammers claim that they have obtained compromising material of the user (i.e., evidence of sexual activity) and threaten to publicize it unless a specified sum is paid.
+All claims made by this message are false, and therefore you should ignore these emails.

-The "You have 46 Hours in order to make the payment" letter claims that it was sent by a hacker, who has supposedly gained access to the recipients' system and infected it with malware.
-The nonexistent infection has originated from an adult-themed website, which the email states users have visited.
-While they were viewing the content of that site, the scammers allege that they had recorded the device's screen and used its web-camera to record the recipients.
-Additionally, the malicious software has exfiltrated various files (e.g. private documents, videos, photos, etc.) and the users' contact lists.
-All the created and stolen data has already been uploaded to a remote sever, hence using security services, formatting the disk or destroying the device itself - will be of no use.
-The letter threatens that the recordings (split into two screens, one part displaying the content that was viewed at the time, the other - footage of the user) - will be sent to their contacts (e.g. relatives, coworkers, etc.).
-This action will be taken, if the recipients do not pay 500 USD in Bitcoin cryptocurrency.
-The email informs users that they 46 hours from the moment the letter is opened - to pay the ransom.
-If the payment is made, the fake compromising material will be deleted.
-Trying to respond is discouraged and if users reply with the word "yes" - the scammers claim that they will be send six contacts the videos.
-The "You have 46 Hours in order to make the payment" email is a scam, in other words - everything stated in it, is simply not true.
-Therefore, this email and others making such threats - are to be ignored.
+The "You have 46 Hours to make the payment" message claims that it was sent by a hacker who supposedly gained access to the recipient's system and infected it with malware.
+The nonexistent infection has apparently originated from an adult-themed website, which the email states users have recently visited.
+While the recipient was viewing the content of the adult site, the scammers allege that they had recorded the device's screen and used its web-camera to record the recipient.
+Additionally, the malicious software has exfiltrated various files (e.g. private documents, videos, photos, etc.) and the user's contact lists.
+The created and stolen data has apparently been uploaded to a remote sever, and therefore using security services, reformatting the disk or destroying the device itself are of no use.
+The message threatens that the recordings (split into two screens with one part displaying the content that was viewed at the time, and the other, footage of the user) will be sent to the contacts (e.g. relatives, coworkers, etc.) unless the recipient pays 500 USD in the Bitcoin cryptocurrency.
+The email informs users that they have 46 hours from opening the message to pay the ransom.
+If payment is made, the fake compromising material will be deleted.
+Note that you should not respond to these requests.
+If users reply with the word "yes", the scammers claim that will send videos to six of the contacts.
+The "You have 46 Hours to make the payment" email is simply a scam and all statements are bogus.
+Therefore, ignore this email and any others that make similar threats.

 |Name||You have 46 Hours in order to make the payment Email Scam|